sdesabbata/r-for-geographic-data-science/docs/100-Introduction.md

 ### Values

-When a value is typed in the *Console*, the interpreter simply returns the same value.
+When a value is typed in the *Console*, the interpreter returns the same value.
 In the examples below, `2` is a simple numeric value, while `"String value"` is a textual value, which in `R` is referred to as a *character* value and in programming is also commonly referred to as a *string* (short for *a string of characters*).

 Numeric example: